 In early 2011, I became a convert to High Intensity Training.
-Unlike traditional strength building protocols, HIT focuses on using slow controlled movements, less volume and higher intensity.
+Unlike traditional strength-building protocols, HIT focuses on using slow controlled movements, less volume, and higher intensity.
 Safety is a priority.
-Movements have a low skill component, so they are ideal for lifters at all stages of their fitness journey.
+Movements have a low-skill component, so they are ideal for lifters at all stages of their fitness journey.

 My introduction to HIT came from the book Body By Science and two workouts from legendary trainer Greg Anderson (RIP).
-As amazing as these resources were for me, they aren’t going to ideal for everyone.
+As amazing as these resources were for me, they aren’t going to be ideal for everyone.
 HIT gyms and HIT trainers are rare to find and can be costly.
 Even regular gyms can be expensive and inconvenient.
 And the book Body By Science is still geared at someone with access to good equipment at a gym.

 This year Hillfit was completely rewritten as Hillfit 2.0.
-The new e-book is now 121 pages and includes guest essays by several top fitness professionals including Bill DeSimone, Skyler Tanner and James Steele II.
+The new e-book is now 121 pages and includes guest essays by several top fitness professionals including Bill DeSimone, Skyler Tanner, and James Steele II.
 Some of the highlights in this version that I liked include:

 - A discussion on who the target audience is for the book.
 It is not for the elite audience, but for the majority of us “who inhabit the middle of the bell curve, not the far edge!”
 This is important.
-Too many elite fitness bloggers take the approach that if they can do it, so can others and them proceed to advise clients an excessive volume of exercise, which often not sustainable or even safe
+Too many elite fitness bloggers take the approach that if they can do it, so can others and they proceed to advise clients an excessive volume of exercise, which is often not sustainable or even safe

-- “train as much as necessary, not as much as possible” – Perhaps the best quote ever written on fitness.
+- “train as much as necessary, not as much as possible” – Perhaps the best quote was ever written on fitness.

-- I liked Tim Anderson’s essay on crawling and how adults can benefit from getting on the floor and engaging movement patterns we stop doing as infants.
+- I liked Tim Anderson’s essay on crawling and how adults can benefit from getting on the floor and engaging in movement patterns we stop doing as infants.

 - A list of the many reasons one should desire strength, including protection from injury.